insum-labs/alexa/ask-cli-lambda.md

 [AWS Lambda](https://aws.amazon.com/lambda/) is a [serveless computing](https://en.wikipedia.org/wiki/Serverless_computing) service that allows developers to deploy and run code on the web without needing to manage any server infrastructure.
 They can be implemented using a variety of programming languages including Node.js, Java, C#, Go and Python.

 The ASK CLI provides a convenient utility to generate and create the artifacts for an Alexa skill:
-> a.
-Skills manifest
+> - Skills manifest
-> b.
-Interaction model
+> - Interaction model
-> c.
-AWS Lambda
+> - AWS Lambda

 ### Install AWS Command Line Interface